Plikus, Maksim, Ph.D.

 Maksim Plikus, Ph.D.

 Dr. Plikus received his Ph.D. degree in Pathology from the University of Southern California, where he worked with Dr. Cheng-Ming Chuong and carried out studies on the mechanism of hair stem cell regeneration.
-Later he joined Dr. George Cotsarelis at the University of Pennsylvania to work on the wound regeneration.
-Dr. Plikus is currently an Assistant Professor in the Department of Developmental and Cell Biology at the University of California, Irvine.
+Later he joined Dr. George Cotsarelis at the University of Pennsylvania to work on wound regeneration.
+Dr. Plikus is currently a professor in the Department of Developmental and Cell Biology at the University of California, Irvine.

 Research in Lay Terms